tharakadilshandmt/Optimal-Pathfinding-Engine-on-2D-Grid-Maps/README.md

 Teleportation Logic

-A cell located at row r and column c on a map of width W is a candidate for a teleportation portal if its calculated ID satisfies specific criteria.
+A cell located at row r and column c on a map of width W is a candidate for a teleportation portal if its calculated ID satisfies specific criteria:
 ID = (r * W) + c

-The ID must correspond to a Fibonacci number that matches one of the provided "key" values in the input dataset.
+The ID must correspond to a Fibonacci number that matches one of the provided "key" values (M1 or M2) in the input dataset.

 Compilation and Execution